risd-creative-programming/s14-creative-programming-projects/coding-best-practices.md

 ##Activity: debug competition

 **Part 1**: Break into teams of 2 (make sure each group has one person that knows Processing or code well).
 Create a Processing sketch, and take a screenshot of the output.
 Then change only one line / insert one bug of the sketch code to “break” it.
-Broken could mean it won’t run or it looks wrong, compared to the screenshot you took. (~20 minutes)
+Broken could mean it won’t run or it looks wrong, compared to the screenshot you took.

 **Part 2**: Each team of 2 will be given a different team’s sketch and desired output screenshot, and try to debug/unbreak it as fast as possible (get it to run and match the output of the screenshot).
-Repeat once more with another team’s sketch.  (~30 mins)
+Repeat once more with another team’s sketch.

 **Part 3**: We add up the times to debug each sketch, “winning team” is the team whose sketch took the longest / was the hardest to debug.
-Debrief and discuss. (~20 mins)
+Debrief and discuss.
 * What types of errors did we see?
 * Which were hardest to find?
 * Which were easiest?